Sorry, folks, you're being late in there watching the Writer Cup.

 Stay with us.

-Back we are on open line Friday.
+Back we are on Open Line Friday.

 All right, very quickly, we'll do some environmental wacko picks.

-Um I heard that women were not interested in sports in these programs, and so I decided to combine the issues of the day and the uh uh traditional thinking of liberals versus conservatives in picking NFL football games, and I called it the environmental wacko method.
+And so I decided to combine the issues of the day and the traditional thinking of liberals versus conservatives in picking NFL football games.

 Here is an example.

-We have the uh Indianapolis Colts at home against the Jacksonville Jaguars, and the Jaguars are getting seven points.
+We have the Indianapolis Colts at home against the Jacksonville Jaguars, and the Jaguars are getting seven points.

-The Colts have always been the toughest opponent for the Jaguars, uh, and especially inside the uh inside the dome.
+Which, in a real analysis, the Colts have always been the toughest opponent for the Jaguars, and especially inside the dome.

-That will throw that out, and we'll look at it instead in the environmentalist wacko method.
+We'll throw that out, and we'll look at it instead in the environmentalist wacko method.

 This is a real challenge for the environmentalist wackos because both teams' mascots are animals.

-The Colts, of course, horses, and the Jaguars wild cats.
+The Colts, of course, horses, and the Jaguars, wild cats.

 Both sleek, both incredibly fast.